Te whakaū tiwhikete (whakawhanaketanga ngaio pūmau)

 Exemptions will need to be requested in writing and outline your rationale and specific circumstances.
 Exemptions will be considered by the Registrar as soon as practicable.

-Newly registered psychotherapists are exempt from audit during their first year of registration.
+New Zealand trained and qualified newly registered psychotherapists are exempt from audit during their first year of registration.

 - Click here to view the Board's recertification plan exemplar